-Price today N/A (one-off design)
+- Price today: N/A (one-off design)

 Designer Profile – Dick Carter and Rabbit – 1965

-Dick Carter was a key figure responsible for moving the mainstream of yacht design into an entirely new era in the middle of the decade.
-Having won the 1962 Block Island Race in New York’s Long Island Sound, in his Bill Tripp designed 33ft Medalist, he was asked to sail an identical French boat in the 1963 Fastnet Race.
 The owner had to drop out before the race, leaving Carter as skipper and he was again victorious.
 However, he noted the boat was very hard to steer downwind in a big wind on the way back to Plymouth from the Fastnet rock, especially in quartering sea.
-‘I didn’t think twice about it,’ he says.
-‘It was obvious to me at the time that what was needed was a rudder well aft that was separate from the keel.’

 This initially led to a commission to design a boat for the 1965 race and when the prospective owner backed out Carter continued with the build and raced the boat himself.

-Rabbit also had a unique reverse transom: ‘I just seemed logical to me as a way to end the boat and make a statement,’ says Carter.
+Rabbit also had a unique reverse transom: ‘It just seemed logical to me as a way to end the boat and make a statement,’ says Carter.
 This statement was also widely copied by many of the new breed of boats that were inspired by Rabbit.

 Carter therefore wasn’t afraid to include cruising comforts in his own designs, which he aimed to make bright and spacious inside – a rarity in those days, particularly among performance boats.